msteffan/fundamentals/04_collections/13_exercise_hashes.md

 ```
 Look at the `.keys()` [method](http://www.ruby-doc.org/core-2.1.2/Hash.html#method-i-keys) available to hashes.
 What does it return?

-Using the `.keys()` method, define a while loop that will iterate over the hash's keys adding the appropriate values to the hash representing the attributes of the Thriller album.
+Using the `.keys()` method, define a while loop that will iterate over the hash's keys adding the appropriate values to the hash representing the attributes of the Thriller album, copying over the values from the `album_array`.